sagarnibandhe/InternProjects/README.md

 Face mask Detector: Real time face-mask detection using Deep Learning and OpenCV

 # Dataset
-The data used can be downloaded through this link or can be downloaded from this repository as well (folders 'test' and 'train').
-There are 1314 training images and 194 test images divided into two catgories, with and without mask.
+The data used can be downloaded through this link https://www.kaggle.com/omkargurav/face-mask-dataset or can be downloaded from this repository as well (folders 'with_mask' and 'without_mask').

 # How to Use
 To use this project on your system, follow these steps: